 These “free” VPN services can be broken down into two different categories:

 - Freemium VPNs – These VPNs give the user a small “free sample” in the form of a limited bandwidth or a few days to try out the service.
-Examples of the freemium VPN business model can be seen with TunnelBear (500 MB data), Windscribe (10 GB data), and CyberGhost (7 days free trial).
+Examples of the freemium VPN business model can be seen with TunnelBear (500 MB data) and Windscribe (10 GB data).
+See also the free trial VPN guide for more information.

 - Unlimited free VPNs – These VPNs give the user an unlimited amount of data, thereby allowing continuous VPN use by all free users.
 However, independent studies have found the vast majority of these VPNs to be unsafe, either due to leaks, hidden tracking, or malware embedded in the VPN app.
 Why do unlimited free VPNs contain malware and tracking?
 To collect your data and sell it to the highest bidder (when something is free, you are usually the product).